colinrgodsey/sealed-ftpd/docs/implementation-notes/3-vfs-implementation.md

 -   `ftpserverlib` v0.27.0 relies on `afero.Fs` for its filesystem abstraction.
 Directly implementing this interface ensures seamless integration with the library's core logic.
 -   The previous attempt to mimic a different `Driver` interface was incorrect based on the library's actual API.
 -   `SQLiteFs` provides a robust, SQL-backed filesystem that looks like a standard OS filesystem to the FTP server.

+## Challenges & Learnings

+-   **Package Name vs. Import Path**: We encountered persistent "undefined" errors because `github.com/fclairamb/ftpserverlib` is imported as `ftpserver` by default, but we initially tried to use `ftpserverlib` as the package name.
+Running `go run` on a small snippet helped clarify the actual package name used by the compiler.
+-   **Interface Compliance**: The initial implementation attempted to implement a `Driver` interface that didn't match the library's v0.27.0 architecture.
+Reading the documentation revealed that `ClientDriver` embeds `afero.Fs`.
+This required a significant refactor to implement the standard `afero.Fs` interface (Open, Create, Stat, Rename, etc.) instead of custom methods.
+-   **Dependencies**: Explicitly checking `go.mod` and understanding transitive dependencies (like `afero`) was crucial.
+-   **"Undefined" Symbols**: Errors like `undefined: ftpserver.ErrNotExist` were confusing until we realized that `ftpserverlib` reuses standard `os` package errors (`os.ErrNotExist`) and types (`os.FileInfo`, `os.O_*` flags) rather than defining its own for everything.